 The ERP will respond to the principles of the Green Growth Framework given its broad cross-cutting nature and its emphasis on promoting sustainable livelihoods of local communities and "green" economic development.
-The principles of the Green Growth Framework are:
+Given the Green Growth Framework is the roadmap for sustainable development in Fiji, these contributions will eventually be articulated in the National Development Plans.